Robert Hatch (game designer): Career

 Hatch began his career with White Wolf writing "splatbooks" such as The Book of Chantries (1993) for Mage: The Ascension and Clanbook Nosferatu (1994) for Vampire: The Masquerade.
 He was also a co-author of the well-received second edition of Werewolf: The Apocalypse (1994) and of the boundary-pushing Charnel Houses of Europe: The Shoah (1997) for Wraith: the Oblivion.
 Hatch came to prominence with his major contribution to Kindred of the East (1998), a "flatsplat" (handsome hardcover supplement) pioneering the thematic annual releases White Wolf would continue over the next few years.

-After collaborating in the creation of White Wolf's first science fiction RPG, Trinity, Hatch developed the near-future, superheroic Aberrant, molded to fit into the "Trinity Universe" setting and published in 1999 as the next game in the Trinity universe.
+After collaborating in the creation of White Wolf's first science fiction RPG, Trinity, Hatch developed the near-future superhero role-playing game Aberrant, which he molded into part of the "Trinity Universe" setting and published in 1999 as the next game in the Trinity universe.
 After contributing to Mummy: The Resurrection he began working on a completely new design with Justin Achilli and Steve Wieck which became Exalted (2001).
 Further development of this acclaimed fantasy RPG was then continued by Geoff Grabowski as line developer.
-In his final work for White Wolf, Hatch contributed to the Scarred Lands d20 setting under the pseudonym "Trevor Chase".
+In his final work for White Wolf, Hatch contributed to the Scarred Lands d20 setting under his pseudonym "Trevor Chase".